 This post is also available in: Svenska

 When your child has reached this developmental stage, higher demands are temporarily placed on you as a parent.
-You may feel like breaking down or bursting!
-But try to not have as many, nor as long, outbursts as your child.
+You should not have as many, nor as long, outbursts as the child.
 And especially not at the child.
-If you manage to lure the child into eating food, getting to preschool and getting the child to sleep for a reasonable amount of time, despite the tantrums, you should applaud yourself.
+If you manage to lure the child into eating food, getting to preschool and getting the child to sleep for a reasonable amount of time, despite three-year defiance, you shuold applaud yourself.

 So start with yourself, make sure you have the strength.
-Just like you would normally – eat properly, go to bed in the evenings, exercise and make sure you meet friends occasionally.
-If you are very tired when you pick up your two-year-old from kindergarten, take a break at a café, have a coffee and a banana, or bun, or smoothie, and unwind for 20 minutes before going to preschool.
+Just like you would – eat properly, go to bed in the evenings, exercise and make sure you occassionally meet friends.
+If you are very tired when you pick up your two-year-old from kindergarten, take a break at a café.
+Or have a coffee and a banana, or bun, or smoothie and unwind for 20 minutes before going to preschool.
 If you do not have time, have a snack on the commuter train.